How To Cook Rice Noodles (With Video)

 • Very thin: These are much like angel hair pasta.
 You may see these thin rice noodles labeled as rice vermicelli noodles.

 • Thin: Thicker than the very thin variety, you can liken these to spaghetti for the rounded versions.
-You’d want this one for making Pad Thai noodles.
+You’d want this one to make Pad Thai noodles.

 • Medium: Medium rice noodles are most like linguine.
 These are great with Chinese broccoli!